onosproject/onos-config/docs/gnmi.md

     -client_crt /etc/ssl/certs/client1.crt -client_key /etc/ssl/certs/client1.key -ca_crt /etc/ssl/certs/onfca.crt
 ```

-Here the encoding requested was `PROTO` which will returnt the values in a Lef List.
+Here the encoding requested was `PROTO` which will return the values in a Lef List.
 Alternatively `JSON` could have been used, which will give a JSON payload in a JSON_Val.

 ### List complete configuration for a device (target)